bigtreetech/BIGTREETECH-TouchScreenFirmware/README.md

 Distribution date: **2021-05-15**

-</br>In order for the TFT's firmware to be able to provide all of its functionalities/features, the following options must be enabled in Marlin firmware.
+</br>To use all the features and functionalities supported by the TFT, the following options must be enabled in Marlin firmware.

 **General options which MUST be activated:**